epatr/epatr-hexo/source/_posts/2017-02-01-shopify-plus-pricing-changes.md

 categories: articles
 ---

-Shopify sent out a newsletter this morning to all of their Plus merchants announcing a new pricing plan.
-The broad stroke of it is that unless your store earns $800,000 per month, the monthly cost of Plus will increase to $2,000.
-Beyond 800k, you will be charged .25% of your monthly sales up to $40,000.
+Shopify sent out a newsletter this morning to all of their Plus merchants announcing a new pricing plan, and it's not looking good for any of my stores.
+Unless your store earns $800,000 per month, the monthly cost of Plus will increase to a minimum $2,000.
+Beyond that 800,000, you will be charged .25% of your monthly sales, up to $40,000.

-At my job, this will triple the amount we pay for our stores.
-In fact, since we use our own payment gateway rather than Shopify Payments, we'll also be paying .15% on each dollar we earn.
+For my shops, this will triple the amount we pay.
+On top of that, since we use our own payment gateway rather than Shopify Payments, we'll also be paying .15% on each dollar we earn.

 Here is the email we received in full: